-- Excuse me, can you tell me where the ___ is?
+- Phrases for talking with grocery store employees (excuse me, can you tell me where the ___ is?)

-Description: It is imperative that students feel comfortable and confident enough to shop in English.
-This role play topic allows students to utilize their food vocabulary, ask questions and engage in a money-based transaction.
+Description: This role play topic allows students to utilize their food vocabulary, ask questions and engage in a money-based transaction.

 Divide the class into small groups or turn the whole classroom into a supermarket.
-(I recommend setting up the whole classroom.)
 If you can, set up the desks as aisles and let students bring items from home to use as products in the store.
 Create a checkout line and use a desk as a cash register.

 Employees should circulate and ask customers if they need help.
 You might encourage the customers to be lost and needy, constantly seeking assistance.
 The cashier then rings up the items and finalizes the transactions.
 Assign them different roles and make sure each student has a chance to act as employee, cashier and customer.
 You might even have fake money so students can practice counting and using money-related vocabulary.